 |Max lines||Sets the number of lines used by the legend.
 If the number of series requires more lines, overflow items can be displayed by clicking the < and > arrows.|

 These options control the display of the chart axes titles and scales.
+A right Y-axis section appears when you have more than 1 metric in your chart.

 |Show axis title||Shows or hides the axis labels.|